wp-plugins/google-sitemap-generator/readme.txt

 No, if you edit/publish/delete a post, your sitemap is automatcally regenerated

-= So much configuration options… Do I need to change them? =
+= So much configuration options...
+Do I need to change them? =

 No, only if you want to.
 Default values should be ok!